dbruno74/meta-config/README.md

     ```

 ## Boot the image with qemu
-To boot your image with qemu, run the following command
+To boot your image with qemu, first create (or re-create) the image with `bitbake core-image-minimal`, then run the following command
 ```
 runqemu nographic slirp qemuparams="-m 2048"
 ```